sstarcher/docker-sensu/README.md

   image: redis
 ```

 `RUNTIME_INSTALL` will allow you to install additional plugins from github during runtime.
+The install format is USERNAME/repo:TAG.
+The default USERNAME is sensu-plugins and the default TAG is master.
+In place of a TAG a full git sha may be used.

 `GEM_SOURCES` can be used to add additional gem sources (such as https://ruby.taobao.org/ for China).